alaghoury/Warmup/README.md

 - Email: `mohammedalaghoury@gmail.com`
 - Password: `Moh2611`

+The startup job is idempotent—it also re-promotes the account to admin, reactivates it, and resets the password if you change those values in the database or environment configuration.

 Use these credentials to log in and access the admin panel tab in the dashboard.